dynatrace-oss/vectorscan4j/README.md

 ### 1. Platform Support is currently Linux-Only

-Native vectorscan supports multiple operating systems and CPU architectures (see the [official repository](https://github.com/VectorCamp/vectorscan)).
+Native Vectorscan supports multiple operating systems and CPU architectures (see the [official repository](https://github.com/VectorCamp/vectorscan)).
 At the moment, `vectorscan4j` targets Linux only, on x86-64 and ARM-based CPUs (tested on Ubuntu).

 ### 2. Not all regex features are fully supported

-The vectorscan engine provides only partial support for the following regex concepts:
+The Vectorscan engine provides only partial support for the following regex concepts:
    * Capture groups
    * Backreferences
    * Look-arounds